Category: IELTS Speaking Tests

 • You should say:

-• what the song or music is
+• where the market is

-• and explain why you like it.
+• and explain why you enjoyed visiting this market.

 • You will have to talk about the topic for one or two minutes.